Bendricks40/piMotionCameraUploadS3/readme.txt

 This app is used to run on a Raspberry Pi with a motion detector and Pi Camera hooked up.
 It looks for motion, and once detected, it snaps a couple pictures and then uploads to S3!
 Second part of this app will run off an S3 trigger which kicks off a lambda that uses Rekognition to alert when certain object is found.
+Note: This project uses a separage config.py file with S3 account informatin.
+For obvious reasons, it was not included in my commit to Github but you'll need your own to make this work.